jorger99/QuantSim/README.md

-# PROJECT TITLE
+# Quantum Simulation Suite - QuantSim!

 ## Project Summary

-yeet
+This project was started for the purpose of Spring 2022 PHYS5070 Computational Physics.
+I set out to practice my library development skills to make my future code projects more modular and easy to use.
+We've all run into the classic problem of being handed an important code from ~5 years ago that runs over 1200 lines and you're expected to become an expert of exactly where everything is.

+I got my inspiration for using classes in this way from how contemporary libraries like Pandas and Scipy like to give you objects with self-contained methods.

+I'd like to expand this project in the future to have more quantum systems, more flexible parameter tweaking, and eventually host this on a Github Pages website.
+Also, the object class and the methods associated with the object are separated into two files for pretty much no reason besides it helped me to code it that way.

-## Code Workflow
+## Project Workflow

-three main code sections that will interface with each other
+This project has two main code sections that will interface with each other.

-- 'quantsim' objects defined via python class, self-contained quantum simulations
+- The QuantSimObj.py file creates 'quantsim' objects defined via python class, these are self-contained quantum system simulations

-- 'playground' where quantsims will be run through a user-defined set of experiments
+- The QuantSimVisualizer.py file contains several methods where quantsims will be run through a user-defined set of experiments, and then will be plotted.

-- 'visualizer' is the front end where quantsims will be plotted, either before or after their simulations are run

 ideal usage: